 Savella (milnacipran) affects certain chemicals in the brain called neurotransmitters.
-An abnormality in these chemicals is thought to be related to fibromyalgia.
-Savella is not used to treat depression but how it works in the body is similar to how some antidepressants work.
+An abnormality in these chemicals is thought to be related to fibromyalgia (a medical condition that causes chronic pain in the muscles and joints).

 You may have thoughts about suicide when you first start taking Savella, especially if you are younger than 24 years old.
 Your doctor will need to check you at regular visits for at least the first 12 weeks of treatment.

 Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), more depressed, or have thoughts about suicide or hurting yourself.

 Avoid drinking alcohol while taking Savella.
 It may increase your risk of liver damage.

 Tell your doctor if you regularly use other medicines that make you sleepy (such as cold or allergy medicine, sedatives, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression, or anxiety).
 They can add to sleepiness caused by Savella.
 Milnacipran may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.

 Savella is not approved for use by anyone younger than 18 years old.

 You should not use Savella if you are allergic to milnacipran.